DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 # Hyperledger Fabric HLF
-- The Linux Foundation founded the Hyperledger project in Y2015 to advance cross-industry blockchain technologies.
+- The Linux Foundation founded the Hyperledger project in Y2015 to advance **cross-industry** blockchain technologies.
 - HLF is one of the Framework from *"HL Framework & Tools ecosystem"* with the primary objective to provide **Permissioned with Channel Support**. i.e., HLF is one of the blockchain projects within Hyperledger.

 - Like other blockchain technologies (Etherum), it also has
 	- a ledger,
 	- uses smart contracts,
 	- participants manage their transactions,
 	- Data Provenance* by offering *immutable and cryptographically verifiable record of transactions*

 - Unlike other Blockchain technologies (Ethereum), it differs as
-		- private and permissioned,
+	- **private and permissioned**,
-		- No open permissionless system,
+	- **No open permissionless system**,
-		- No unpermissioned entry to any member/*unknown identities* to participate in the network,
+	- **No unpermissioned entry** to any member/*unknown identities* to participate in the network,
-		- No PoW ( “proof of work” protocol to validate transactions and secure the network),
+	- **No PoW** ( “proof of work” protocol to validate transactions and secure the network),
-		- Membership Service Provider (MSP):  Restricted Entry to Members of a Hyperledger Fabric network enroll through a trusted MSP
+	- **Membership Service Provider (MSP)**:  Restricted Entry to Members of a Hyperledger Fabric network enroll through a trusted MSP.

 ### Overview of Hyperledger Framework and Tools